microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/resources/application.md

 author: sureshja
 ms.prod: microsoft-identity-platform
 doc_type: resourcePageType
-ms.openlocfilehash: 5b0e18de18b2dc3951831d537e6ec95c49f87fbe
+ms.openlocfilehash: a74663ea092ba24bf75067336467833af715dc78
-ms.sourcegitcommit: 775b38baac6a4e7704d6144ef4589f2fc476bd61
+ms.sourcegitcommit: c28da0e5feea4791c19663a30b223a0a5da0ed02
 ms.translationtype: HT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 10/13/2020
+ms.lasthandoff: 10/15/2020
-ms.locfileid: "48433461"
+ms.locfileid: "48471473"
 ---
 # <a name="application-resource-type"></a>tipo de recurso do aplicativo

 Namespace: microsoft.graph

-Representa um aplicativo.
-Qualquer aplicativo que terceirize a autenticação no Azure Active Directory (Azure AD) deve estar registrado em um diretório.
-O registro do aplicativo envolve informar o Azure AD sobre seu aplicativo, incluindo a URL onde ele está localizado, a URL para enviar respostas após a autenticação, o URI para identificar seu aplicativo e muito mais.
-Para saber mais, confira [Noções básicas de como registrar um aplicativo no Azure AD](https://azure.microsoft.com/documentation/articles/active-directory-authentication-scenarios/#basics-of-registering-an-application-in-azure-ad).
-Herda de [directoryObject](directoryobject.md).
+Represents an application.
+Any application that outsources authentication to Azure Active Directory (Azure AD) must be registered in a directory.
+Application registration involves telling Azure AD about your application, including the URL where it's located, the URL to send replies after authentication, the URI to identify your application, and more.
+For more information, see [Basics of Registering an Application in Azure AD](https://azure.microsoft.com/documentation/articles/active-directory-authentication-scenarios/#basics-of-registering-an-application-in-azure-ad).
+Inherits from [directoryObject](directoryobject.md).

 Esse recurso tem suporte para o uso da [consulta delta](/graph/delta-query-overview) para controlar adições, exclusões e atualizações incrementais oferecendo uma função [delta](../api/application-delta.md).